 The mechanism can wrap and unwrap a target asymmetric key of any length and type using an RSA key.

-A temporary AES key is used for wrapping the target key using CKM_AES_KEY_WRAP_PAD mechanism.
+A temporary AES key is used for wrapping the target key using CKM_AES_KEY_WRAP_KWP mechanism.

 The temporary AES key is wrapped with the wrapping RSA key using CKM_RSA_PKCS_OAEP mechanism.